Tim Tipene on TV3's 'The Project'.

 Self Control and Social Skills for Children and Teens

 The renowned child centered class where the focus is on personal development.
 Warrior Kids is a high impact, full on, non-stop Toatoi adventure for children, involving games and challenges where students become champions of life.

 Tim has provided Warrior Kids to communities and schools for 26 years, taking referrals from community and government agencies, and changing the lives of thousands of children and their families.
 In all that time Tim's Warrior Kids classes only ever received 6 months of funding.

 Tim became a trained counsellor and gained a graduate certificate in

 Child and Adolescent Mental Health in 2000.

 Tim was first published in 1996.
-He is the author of ten books, five of which have won awards.
+He is an award winning author with 13 books published.